“How can I increase blog traffic?”

-When HubSpot first trialled the method of republishing updated blog posts, they were happy to see the following traffic increases:
+When HubSpot first trialed the method of republishing updated blog posts, they were happy to see the following traffic increases:

-Inspired by this initial success, HubSpot decided to make blog post updates a core part of their content strategy.
+Inspired by this initial success, HubSpot decided to make blog post updates a core part of its content strategy.

 This led to an impressive 106% average increase in organic traffic to republished posts.

 Maintaining a constant flow of new, quality blog posts takes non-stop effort.